Quick Summary

 What is Generative AI?

 Generative AI, or as some may call it, GenAI, is a broader category of Artificial Intelligence (AI) that is focused on creating models that can generate different forms of new content, including texts, images, music, and videos.
-As the name itself suggests, Generative AI is capable of generating something entirely original, instead of just analyzing or sorting data.

 GenAI encompasses using advanced ML models like Generative Adversarial Networks (GANs) and Variational Autoencoders (VAEs), along with deep learning, neural networks, and transformer-based architectures.

 Generative AI can do way more than just language generation.
-It can aid in generating images based on prompts, predict outcomes based on historical and current data, recommend revenue growth strategies, compose music, design prototypes, simulate human-like voices, and unbar other countless possibilities.
+It can aid in generating images based on prompts, predict outcomes based on historical and current data, recommend revenue growth strategies, compose music, design prototypes, simulate human-like voices, and unbar countless other possibilities.

 People are already interacting with Generative AI without realizing it.
 In case you are chatting with an AI assistant, generating visuals from a text prompt, or editing videos using AI-powered tools, chances are you are already interacting with GenAI in some form.